sunil006/postman_Assignment/README.md

 	4. OOPS are also included.
 	5. Crawled all APIs.

-	Number of entries in the table depends on the API data they provide by that category.
+	Number of entries in the table = 525

 D. Points that not achieved